Oddworld: Soulstorm: Plot

-Development
+Development and release

 In April 2015, Oddworld's co-founder, and director of Oddworld: Abe's Exoddus, Lorne Lanning announced on a live stream with Kinda Funny Games that a full remake of Abe's Exoddus would be the next Oddworld project.
 Lanning also stated that the project's success would contribute significantly to future Oddworld titles, and would be marketed more broadly than New 'n' Tasty!.

 Lanning also stated that a voting poll was planned for the remake's name.
 Many fans liked the title Oddworld: Twice Ze Flavor; however, on March 14, 2016, Oddworld Inhabitants announced on social media with a press release that the remake would be entitled Oddworld: Soulstorm.
 Later at EGX 2016, a game developer from Fat Kraken Studios, Matt Glanville, said that Soulstorm would be a direct sequel to Oddworld: New 'n' Tasty rather than a remake of Abe's Exoddus, instead being a re-imagining of the game's story.
 Oddworld: Soulstorm has been described by Oddworld Inhabitants as "a complete story retake [of Oddworld: Abe's Exoddus] inspired by our original tale."

 The press release stated that Soulstorm was in development and was slated to be released later in 2017.
 It was subsequently delayed to 2019, then into 2020.
 A team of 30 people was working on the game.
 Due to the critical and commercial success of New 'n' Tasty!, the game had a larger budget, leading Oddworld Inhabitants to co-develop with Canadian developer Frima Studio, and Fat Kraken Studios in England.

 During the development of Oddworld: Soulstorm, Oddworld Inhabitants started an alternate reality game in which the developer hid clues within files and websites they created.